XBastille/Matrix-operation-using-ARM-Assembly/INSTALLATION.md

 - Try reinstalling in the recommended order

 For more detailed help, refer to the [official Keil documentation](https://www.keil.com/support/man/docs/uv4/) or open an issue in this repository.

+For the guide on how to run the program, refer to [GUIDE.md](GUIDE.md).